C-R-Kelly/Curie-Neel-temperature-database/README.md

 By C. R. Kelly & J. M. Cole

+## Citation
+C. R. Kelly & J. M. Cole

+A database of Curie and Néel temperatures auto-generated with ChemDataExtractor and the Snowball algorithm

+Scientific Data

 The workflow is as follows:

 1. The records are extracted with [record_extraction_polaris.py](/record_extraction_polaris.py) using the models in [CustomModels.py](/CustomModels.py)